Protect Your HVAC System from Winter Elements

 In general, frost accumulating on heat pump coils is of no concern because the unit uses the refrigerant within it to absorb the change in temperature.
 When the refrigerant absorbs heat, the excess moisture sometimes builds up on the unit’s processing coils and freezes if the outside temperatures are cold enough.

 A heat pump, however, should never become encased in ice because this will trigger the unit’s emergency shut-off.
 If you notice ice forming around the unit it’s necessary to address the issue immediately.
 This could indicate a problem with the unit’s automatic defrost setting.
 When you notice an abnormal buildup of ice, use a broom to remove any snow and debris that accumulated on and around the unit to promote airflow.
 Do not try to melt the ice using water or picks.
 If you don’t notice an improvement after 30 minutes, call a professional.
 If the accumulation of ice is large, call a professional right away.
+Click here for additional heat pump resources.

 Winter Maintenance for Portland HVAC Systems